Trail Report: Florence County

 Reported By: Kevin Huth – Florence County Blue Ox Trail Riders

-News & Events: Florence Blue Ox Trail Riders Club Meeting – June 3rd @ 6:00pm in the lower level of the Florence Resource Center.
+News & Events: Florence Blue Ox Trail Riders Club Meeting – January 6th, 2014 @ 6:00pm in the lower level of the Florence Resource Center.
 All members and interested parties are encouraged to attend.
-This is election night!!

 Click Here to order a Florence County, WI snowmobile trail map.

 (Please include your Name, Address, City, State and Zip with your map request.)